 Indications

-Platelet crossmatching using the SPRCA technique is widely used to select platelet products for patients who have become refractory.
+Platelet crossmatching using the Solid Phase Red Cell Adherence Assay (SPRCA) technique is widely used to select platelet products for patients who have become refractory.
 The use of crossmatched platelets may improve transfusion outcome for these individuals on an interim basis until HLA-matched products are available or as continuous transfusion support when the transfusion outcome is favorable.
-Platelets crossmatched against maternal serum can also be used to support neonates in some cases of NAIT, depending on antibody specificity.
+Platelets crossmatched against maternal serum can also be used to support neonates in some cases of FNAIT, depending on antibody specificity.

 Description